sjrpokemon/Tableau-Project/README.md

 ## Results
 I chose Option 2 for my project.
 I selected the "fif18_clean.csv" dataset, which contains comprehensive player statistics from FIFA 2018.

+Question: How can we categorize players based on age under 25and market value to understand different player profiles?

 Top 10 Countries with Best Average Potential (Map):

 I created a map visualization to showcase the average potential of players from different countries.
 This helps in identifying countries with a high potential pool, aiding in the search for "wonder kids."("Wonder kids" is a term commonly used in the world of football (soccer) to refer to exceptionally talented and promising young players who exhibit outstanding skills, potential, and maturity beyond their age).